Meet0067/BreastCancerDetection/README.md

-In this ANN,you can make as many model as you want .For this Just change layers_dims variable at line 239 By default it is 3 layer ANN, layers_dims = [X_train.shape[1], 23, 8, 1]
+In this ANN,you can make as many model as you want .For this Just change layers_dims variable at line 239 By default it is 3 layer ANN, layers_dims = [X_train.shape[1], 23, 8, 1].

-That means ,On input layer there are X_train.shape[1] number of nodes
+That means ,On input layer there are X_train.shape[1] number of nodes,
-            On first hidden layer there are 23 nodes On second hidden layer there are 8 nodes On third or output layer there are 1 nodes as our problem is Binary Problem .
+            On first hidden layer there are 23 nodes, On second hidden layer there are 8 nodes, On third or output layer there are 1 nodes as our problem is Binary Problem .

  And also you can check with different Activation function same as above file, but In this file you have to change in this (  L_model_forward() and L_model_backward() )  2 methods.
  In This ANN default you will get 97.36% accuracies on Test set and 98.68% accuracies on Training set.